InSawyerSteps/Kinesis_Multitools/README.md

 - **Supported MCP Tools:**
   - `index_project_files`: Incremental semantic indexing of project files for search (see `.windsurf/rules/indexing.md`).
   - `search`: Multi-modal codebase search (keyword, semantic, ast, references, similarity, task_verification; see `.windsurf/rules/search.md`).
-  - `cookbook_multitool`: Unified tool for capturing and searching canonical code patterns.
+  - `cookbook_multitool`: Unified tool for capturing, searching, updating, and removing canonical code patterns.
+Supports `add`, `find`, `remove`, and `update` modes.
+Path-agnostic: always uses the project directory as the base for the cookbook.
   - File read/list utilities: Safe listing and reading of project files.
 - **Reliable by Design:** All tools run in isolated processes with hard timeouts, preventing hangs and ensuring the server remains responsive.
 - **Incremental Indexing:** Only changed files are re-embedded, making semantic search fast and efficient.
 - **Secure & Sandboxed:** All file operations are validated to ensure they remain within the configured project root.
 - **Extensible:** A development guide (`tooldevguide.md`) provides a blueprint for adding new capabilities.
+- **Path-Agnostic Cookbook:** The cookbook tool always stores patterns in `.project_cookbook` at the project root, regardless of project registration.

 ## Installation